 Merging a feature branch with commits that link to different issues via a squash merge would pile up all different issues in a squash commit description.
 That would be a bad thing to have any way you look at it because one commit will be linked to multiple issues and there will be no way to logically attribute code changes to issues.

-Interactive rebase provides another squash commit pattern that may come in handy from time to time to correct mistakes before they are pushed to any repository that may be accessed by other people.
+Git's interactive rebase provides another squash commit pattern that comes in handy from time to time either to correct mistakes, before they are pushed to any shared remote repository, or to deal with intermediate commits while working on a complex feature that may take many days to design and develop.

 For example, if some encryption key or a huge 3rd-party framework were checked in by accident, these commits could be removed with a fix-up operation, which is implemented via a squash commit.
-Similarly, if a non-public repository was used as a backup during a lengthy development, some of the intermediate commits may be squashed into meaningful self-contained commits before the feature branch is pushed into the primary repository.
+Similarly, if a local repository was used as a backup during a lengthy feature development or a few experimental commits were created before the final design was implemented, some of the intermediate commits may be squashed into meaningful self-contained commits before the feature branch is pushed into the shared remote repository.

 We edit out the unwanted bit in the current working directory and add a fix-up commit for X (5d1f8c70).
 Notice that there no commit message for this commit because it is intended to replace the earlier commit.
 You can still add one and it will be maintained until the subsequent rebase, but there is really no point.